Lesson Plans for Hands-on

 Dyeing with Natural Colorants

-Exploring the world of color is an incredibly engaging way to introduce hands-on work and material literacy.
+Exploring the world of color is an wonderfully engaging way to introduce hands-on work and material literacy.
 Dyeing with natural colorants takes this a step further by looking at how textiles were imbued with color from plants (roots, bark, flowers, leaves, and berries) and animals (insects and shellfish) before the advent of synthetic dyes in the nineteenth century.
 Textiles (and, by extension, dyes) have and continue to be one of the largest industries in the world.
-Their complex history, global reach and ubiquity, intricate chemistry, and transformative craft process provide multiple points of engagement.
+Their complex history, global reach and ubiquity, complex chemistry, and transformative craft process provide multiple points of engagement.
 Dyeing can also be paired with lake pigment making described below, as the colorants are extracted from the same organic materials using similar chemical processes.
-The Making and Knowing Project and collaborators have adapted these activities in a number of settings, from chemistry labs to home kitchens.
-With the preparation of dyeing stations, dyeing can be carried out in two hours or less.
+The Making and Knowing Project and collaborators have adapted these activities in a number of settings, from chemistry labs to public events to home kitchens.
+With the preparation of dyeing stations, simple dyeing can be carried out in two hours or less.

 Making Paints from Pigments and Painting Them Out